 So pubs and shops, for example, that include living accommodation on the same lease are exempt from CRAR, forcing the landlord to have to go to court.

-Enforcement Bailiffs Ltd has over twenty five years experience in the execution of warrants, especially in the commercial rent sector.
+Quality Bailiffs has over twenty five years of experience in the execution of warrants, especially in the commercial rent sector.

 read more crar news articles